Realistic expectations for infant and toddler sleep

 Preparing for baby resource front cover.
 A picture of a baby being held by their parents, who are smiling

-Unfortunately, most sleep advice is provided by people without qualifications in normal infant sleep and behaviour.
+Unfortunately, some sleep advice is provided by people without qualifications in normal infant sleep and behaviour.
 Therefore, while well-intentioned, this advice may not reflect current scientific evidence, or consider how brain development influences sleep, leading to unrealistic expectations.

 What is normal baby sleep?

-A ‘one-size-fits-all’ approach is rarely helpful with sleep in the 0–3-year age group, partly because of the wide variation in normal sleep patterns.
 While infants and toddlers need more total sleep than older children and adults, this sleep is not consolidated and is spread across 24 hours.
 It is normal for babies and toddlers to take daytime naps, wake in the night, and need support to fall back to sleep at night.

 Napping patterns also vary: some babies take regular catnaps of 20-30 minutes, while others nap for longer periods.
 Toddlers may nap into the preschool years or drop all naps much earlier.
-Night waking gradually reduces with age, and sleep consolidation may start sometime in the first year, though many children continue to have fragmented sleep until age 3 and beyond.
-[1] This normal fragmented sleep does not cause sleep deprivation in the same way that it does for older children and adults.
+Night waking usually gradually reduces with age, and sleep consolidation may start sometime in the first year, though many children continue to have fragmented sleep until age 3 and beyond.
+This normal fragmented sleep does not cause sleep deprivation in the same way that it does for older children and adults.

 Benefits of waking up